SarojKumarDash07/Projects/README.md

 - [3.
 Operational Amplifier](#3-Operational-Amplifier)
 - [4.
 Inverter Chain Design](#4-Inverter-Chain-Design)

-## 1. In-Memory Computing for Machine LearningUsing 8T SRAM
+## 1. In Memory Computing for Machine LearningUsing 8T SRAM

 ## 2. Differential Amplifier
 A differential amplifier amplifies the difference between two input signals while rejecting any voltage common to both (common-mode signal).
 It is a key building block in analog and mixed-signal circuits, valued for its noise immunity and stability.